CuproBraze: Repairability

-CuproBraze can be easily repaired.
-This advantage of the technology is especially important in remote areas where spare parts may be limited.
+CuproBraze can be repaired with little complexities.
+This advantage of the technology is important in remote areas where spare parts may be limited.
 CuproBraze can be repaired with lead-free soft solder (for example 97% tin, 3% copper) or with common silver-containing brazing alloys.

 Antimicrobial

 Biofouling is often a problem in HVAC systems that operate in warm, dark, and humid environments.
 The antimicrobial properties of CuproBraze alloys eliminate foul odors, thereby improving indoor air quality.
 CuproBraze is being investigated in mobile air conditioner units as a solution to bad odors from fungus and bacteria in aluminum-based heat exchange systems.

-OEMs and end users
+Uses

 Russian OEMs, such as Kamaz and Ural Automotive Plant, are using CuproBraze radiators and charge air coolers in heavy-duty trucks for off-highway and on-highway applications.
 Other manufacturers include UAZ and GAZ (Russia) and MAZ (Belarus).
 The Finnish Radiator Manufacturing Company, also known as FinnRadiator, produces 95% of its radiators and charge air-coolers with CuproBraze for OEM manufacturers of off-road construction equipment.
 Nakamura Jico Co., Ltd. (Japan) manufactures CuproBraze heat exchangers for construction equipment, locomotives and on-highway trucks.
-Young Touchstone supplies CuproBraze radiators to MotivePower’s diesel-powered commuter train locomotives in North America.
+Young Touchstone supplies CuproBraze radiators to MotivePower's diesel-powered commuter train locomotives in North America.
 Siemens AG Transportation Systems plans to use the technology for its Asia Runner locomotive for South Vietnam and other Asian markets.
 Bombardier Transportation heat exchangers cool transformer oil in electric-powered locomotives.
 These huge oil coolers have been used successfully in coal trains for South African Railways.
-Kohler Power Systems Americas, one of the largest users of diesel engines for power generation, adopted CuproBraze for diesel engine turbocharger air-to-air cooling in its “gen sets.”
+Kohler Power Systems Americas, one of the largest users of diesel engines for power generation, adopted CuproBraze for diesel engine turbocharger air-to-air cooling in its "gen sets".